Stefouch/sebedius-yearzero-discord-bot/README.md

 `roll 5b 3s -n Shake-It Off!` – Rolls 5 base, 3 skill dice, named "Shake-It Off!".

-`roll 4b3s 2g a10 -n Uber ROLL -f` – Rolls 4 base, 3 skill, 2 gear dice and a D10 Artifact Die.
+`rf 4b3s 2g a10 -n Uber ROLL -f` – Rolls 4 base, 3 skill, 2 gear dice and a D10 Artifact Die.
 The roll is named "Uber ROLL" and can be pushed any number of times.
+Uses Forbidden Lands skin for the dice.

-`rolla b8 s2` – Rolls 8 base and 2 stress dice for *ALIEN*.
+`ra 8b 2s` – Rolls 8 base and 2 stress dice for *ALIEN*.
 Pushing them will add an extra stress die.

 `roll d66` – Rolls a D66 (D6 × 10 + D6).